tsgates/arch-wiki-markdown/wiki/NVIDIA.md

 Use nvidia-smi which can read temps directly from the GPU without the need to use X at all.
 This is important for a small group of users who do not have X running on their boxes, perhaps because the box is headless running server apps.
-To display the GPU temp in the shell, use nvidia-smi as follows:
+To display the GPU temperature in the shell, use nvidia-smi as follows:

     $ nvidia-smi

 This should output something similar to the following:

     $ nvidia-smi

     Fri Jan  6 18:53:54 2012
     +------------------------------------------------------+
     | NVIDIA-SMI 2.290.10   Driver Version: 290.10         |